sunriseshow/uaAnalysis/README.md

 # uaAnalysis

-uaAnalysis is a userAgent detector and it will be analysis the data by uploaded file.Currently supports '.xlsx' format files.
+uaAnalysis is a userAgent detector, it can be analyzed the data by uploaded file.Currently supports '.xlsx' format files.

 ### How to use